 Toys Stuffed with Foam

 Often teddies from the 1960s and 70s are stuffed with foam which degrades over time, and can work through to the surface as a sticky dust.
 In these cases the foam can be replaced with a modern polyfil after a thorough cleaning.

 CARE AND STORAGE

 - Like any textiles, cuddly toys are vulnerable to damage from excess sunlight, extremes of temperature and humidity, and insects.
 Try to keep these factors in mind when storing and displaying them.

 - Teddy bears on display should be dusted regularly.
 Give them a gentle brushing, or carefully hoover, with a stocking or other material placed over the end of the vacuum.

 - It’s best to keep soft toys out of the reach of pets.
 We get a lot of dog-related injuries at the toy hospital!

 - If you put a teddy in storage, a cardboard box and acid-free tissue paper is the ideal container.
 A plain cotton bag is also a good option.
 Long-term storage in plastic is not recommended.

-- Fabric dolls and clothing are susceptible to the same sorts of damage as soft toys, and should likewise be stored away from direct sunlight.
+- Fabric dolls and clothing are susceptible to the same sorts of damage as soft toys.

 If all this sounds daunting, or you don’t want to risk your antique doll or teddy bear cleaning it yourself, we are happy to undertake the task.
 We offer surface cleaning as part of a repair job, or on its own.
 The cost ranges from £20 depending on the size of the toy and how dirty it is.